unionfindbee/graphql/README.md

 ## GraphQL Demo

-This demonstration showcases a GraphQL server and gateway set up using FastAPI and Strawberry, running inside a Docker container.
-The demo also includes integration with the Mayhem API for testing purposes.
+This demonstration showcases a Mayhem For API scan against a GraphQL server and gateway set up using FastAPI and Strawberry, running inside a Docker container.

 ### Run the demo